-I went back to my roots in clinical psychology to understand how our minds can influence our productivity.
+I went back to my roots in clinical psychology to understand how our minds influence how we reach our goals (or don’t as the case may be).
 I got a deeper understanding of what was standing between me and getting my work done.
-I realized that people work differently and what works for some doesn’t work for others.
-I had been fighting against myself trying to be productive.
-I stopped focusing on what didn’t work for me (hello, I’m soooo not a morning person).
-I found a way to prioritize tasks that wasn’t just about how important a task was (ummm, everything seems important!) but about how it impacted my business.
+I realized that what was standing in my way was me.
+I had been fighting against myself trying to get it all done.
+I stopped focusing on what I was doing and instead starting BE-ing the leader of my business.

 Fast forward to present day…

 I make decisions and I stick to them.
 I am enjoying my business more, I do what I set out to do and I’ve found this amazing thing called free-time.